Sorry, you need to enable JavaScript to visit this website.

 In addition, the professional content of vocational and adult education is continuously discussed with the Sector Skills Councils (Ágazati Készségtanácsok), in order to ensure that the sectoral and economic aspects are adequately reflected in the regulation.
 The Centre for Innovative Education Support (Innovatív Képzéstámogató Központ), supported by the Minister, also plays an important role in the reform, as a methodological centre and information provider.

-The current vocational training system came into effect in September 2020, and affects only those who start their studies in vocational training after September 2020.
-In the new system students entering secondary education can choose between Technicum Schools and Vocational Schools (for more information see above sub-chapter 'ISCED levels and VET').
+The current vocational training system came into effect in September 2020, and affects only those who started their studies in vocational training after September 2020.
+In this system, students entering secondary education can choose between Technicum Schools and Vocational Schools (for more information, see 'ISCED levels and VET').

 The Action Plan for the 'Vocational Training 4.0' strategy

-In accordance with the action plan, several measures have already been implemented and are currently in operation, such as
+The government published the first monitoring report in 2024, and it shows that several measures have already been implemented and are currently in operation, such as

 • the new structure of the professions (less fragmented but adapted to international standards),